pizza832/workshops/content/english/java-basics/activity-6.md

 An object is an thing (noun) that has certain characteristics and can perform certain tasks.
 A Class is the blueprint or definition for that object.

 An example is a Person.
-A Person is Class.
+A Person is a Class.
 A person can have certain characteristics that distinguish it from another person.
 It can have blue eyes, it can be 30 years old, etc. A person can also perform certain tasks.
 It can walk, it can talk, etc.

 A Java Object is an instance of a Java Class.
 In this instance "Bea" is a "Person".
 "Bea" has brown eyes.
 This is a property (or data field) of "Bea".
 "Bea" can speak in English.
 "Bea" can speak in Spanish.
 These are methods that "Bea" can perform.